jantsankhorloo/calculator/README.md

 Calculator
 ==========

-A rookie programming project on python by jman: "Calculator"
+A rookie programming project on python by Jantsankhorloo: "Calculator"

 A few notables are: